Broadening your horizons?

-Whether you’re leaving the nest for the first time to embark on your third level journey, or you’re returning to third level to try your hand at something new. why not chat to your local credit union about a flexible student loan or submit an online loan enquiry today.
+Whether you’re leaving the nest for the first time to embark on your third level journey, or you’re returning to try something new talk to your local credit union today about our student loans.

-- 2. Local: All decisions are taken at local level in the best interest of all members.
+Credit unions are not-for-profit and owned by our members, the people who save with us and borrow from us.
+All decisions are taken at local level, in the best interest of all our members.

 Student Grants and Bursaries

 Each year many credit unions award very substantial grant funding to students who will be attending 3rd level education or further education courses.

 The format of these awards vary widely, as do the terms and conditions which apply.
 Some credit unions base the award on academic qualifications, while others run an open draw.
 The majority require that the applicant be either a member of the credit union or the son/ daughter of a member.

 You can only join a credit union (and apply for such schemes) if you live or work in the area served by the credit union.

 For more information, contact your local credit union today.
 You can find details of your local credit union here.

 How do I apply for a Student Loan?